RedhawkSDR/transceiver-api/single_transmit_stream.md

 timestamp as an indication that we just want the data pushed out and are expecting it to be contiguous with the last `pushPacket` call.

 ### Data Sample Rate
 The `stream.xdelta` should not *control* the output sample rate, but should only indicate what the sample rate of the data stream is.
-The actual DAC sample rate **shall** be set by the initial tuner allocation call using the `frontend_tuner_allocation_struct`.
+The actual DAC/DUC sample rate **shall** be set by the initial tuner allocation call using the `frontend_tuner_allocation_struct`.

 Removing the above requirement allows the `pushSRI` and `pushPacket` calls to *control* the transmit frequency, bandwidth, and sample rate of the data.
-Each change of the SRI, shown below for convenience, would still require a **new** stream since we have no way of pushing and EOS.
+Each change of the SRI, shown below for convenience, would still require a **new** stream since we have no way of pushing an EOS.

-The device must be
-responsible for either resampling the data to
 There are two conditions that are worth considering regarding the sample rate specified by `xdelta`.

-1. The DAC (or some resampler) on the device may not be able to achieve the exact sample rate requested.
+1. The DAC/DUC (or some resampler) on the device may not be able to achieve the exact sample rate requested.
 For this simple case, the user must request the desired sample rate during allocation and then check the device's achieved sample rate using the `frontend_tuner_status` structure.

+2.  <this use case lost during editing>

 ### Stream API